rnpbr/opennetworking-docs/docs/en/Laboratórios/Juniper/vJunos/Monitoramento-ELK/index.md

 | **Images**         | `vr-vjunos:23.2R1.14` |
 | **Docker Network**     | `br-lab`              |

 !!! warning "Attention"
     Check if your processor has **hardware virtualization support** and if this feature is **enabled in the BIOS/UEFI**.
     - In **Intel** processors, this technology is called **VT-x** (Intel Virtualization Technology).
     - In **AMD** processors, it is known as **AMD-V** (AMD Virtualization).

-    Without this feature enabled, images like the **vJunos-router** will not work correctly.
+    Without this feature enabled, images like **vJunos-router** will not work correctly.
 ---

 ## :fontawesome-solid-prescription-bottle: 4.
 Lab Deployment

-This method allows the user to **download a pre-assembled version** of the lab, with the topology and configurations already defined.
-Simply download the repository and proceed to the start of execution.
+This method allows the user to **download a pre-built version** of the lab, with the topology and configurations already defined.
+Just download the repository and proceed to the start of the execution.

 !!! tip "Tip"
-    Ready deployment is useful for those who want to get started quickly with a configured environment.
+    Ready deployment is useful for those who want to start quickly with a configured environment.

 #### :octicons-download-16: Downloading the Lab

-Execute the script below to download the lab files:
+Run the script below to download the lab files:

 === "Linux/Mac"